ceautery/autery.net/src/static/blog/baudot-wip.md

 ## Part 2.
 In the aftermath of revolution

-> Paris is quiet and the good citizens are content - Napolean
+> Paris is quiet and the good citizens are content - Napoleon

 The tech used in dial-up modem communications is built on ancient concepts.